CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Effects*: The psion can lift themselves with telekinesis.
 While not true flight since they are incapable of ascent, they can travel horizontally as long as they want and descend in complete safety.
 This power requires more intense concentration and cannot be sustained in combat.<br />
 *Prerequisites*: Slowfall 9, Force Push 12 *or* Lift Vehicle 5<br />

 # Megakinesis
 *Difficulty*: 8<br />
 *Target*: One target in a space up to 2 squares away plus 0.9 squares per power level<br />
 *Duration*: Instant<br />
 *Stamina Cost*: 9500, minus 175 per level to a minimum of 5000<br />
-*Channeling Time*: 80 moves, minus 5 moves per level to a minimum of 25<br />/> *Effects*: The psion attempts to push or pull a single target away, similarly to Force Shove or Far Hand (chosen at time of channeling).
+*Channeling Time*: 80 moves, minus 5 moves per level to a minimum of 25<br />/> *Effects*: Like Force Shove, but on a much greater scale, the psion hurls a single target either toward or away from them.
 The distance is based on the ratio of the target's weight to the psion's power level (modified by Intelligence and Nether Attunement as usual).
 By default, the formula is (power level * 150 kg) * Intelligence modifier * Nether Attunement modifier, plus 100 kg, divided by the target's weight in kg.
-If this is 1 or higher, the target is hurled back 1 square for everyone 0.5 above 1 the ratio is.
-If it is below one, there is still a chance to knock the target over (chance is weight ratio * 100 in percentage; a weight ratio of 0.95 has a 95% chance of causing knockdown).<br />
+If this is 1 or higher, the target is hurled back 1 square for every 0.5 above 1 the ratio is.
+If it is below one, there is still a chance to knock the target over (chance is weight ratio * 1000 in percentage; a weight ratio of 0.952 has a 95.2% chance of causing knockdown).<br />
 *Prerequisites*: Force Shove 15 *or* Far Hand 15, Momentum Alteration 10, Lift Vehicle 6<br />

 ## Aegis